 Unstable Release

 In an unstable release the upstream Linux kernel is expected to be still in RC state and therefore not in its final form.
 Even though in RC there should not be any features added, only fixes to committed features, these fixes could be substantial or it is even possible for features to be removed.
-As the upstream kernel is still in a state of flux there is no point doing a full regression battery on it or deriving from it and so the Kernel Team will deliver a minimally supported unstable kernel.
+As the upstream kernel is still in a state of flux there is no point doing a full regression battery on it or deriving from it and so the CKT will deliver a minimally supported unstable kernel.

-General Guidelines for an Unstable Release
+Additional Guidelines for an Unstable Release

-- Dependent Components on the unstable kernel will be best-effort and will likely be unavailable until stabilization, at the discretion of the CKT.
+- Dependent components on the unstable kernel will be best-effort and will likely be unavailable until stabilization, at the discretion of the CKT.

 - An unstable kernel is considered unsupported so any reported issues or formal support requests will be addressed best-effort by the CKT, but it will be considered acceptable to defer any investigation until after kernel stabilization.